paperlined.org

 Sharpie ⇒ Sharpie Pro ⇒ paint pens

 Another step up from that are paint pens, which are markers that contain actual paint, either oil-based or acrylic (AKA "water-based").
-The paint tends to be more opaque, even more durable, and can be applied to a wide variety of surfaces.
+Compared to Sharpies, paint pens tend to be more opaque, even more durable, and can be applied to a wider variety of surfaces.
 They're available at your local arts or crafts store.